Hunter Bishop

 Hunter David Bishop (born June 25, 1998) is an American professional baseball center fielder who is a free agent.
 He played college baseball at Arizona State University.
-He was selected by the Giants with the 10th overall pick in the first round of the 2019 Major League Baseball draft.
+He was selected by the San Francisco Giants with the 10th overall pick in the first round of the 2019 Major League Baseball draft.

 Early life

 Hunter David Bishop was born on June 25, 1998, in San Carlos, California, and grew up in Palo Alto, California.
 He attended Saint Francis High School in Mountain View, California from 2012 to 2014, and Junípero Serra High School in San Mateo, California from 2014 to 2016, where he excelled in football and baseball.
 In his junior year he batted .348/.400/.435, and in his senior year he batted .426/.512/.663.
 In baseball he was 2015 Under Armour Baseball All-American, 2016 Rawlings-Perfect Game Honorable Mention All-American, 2016 Perfect Game Second-Team All-Region, and 2016 WCAL Baseball Player of the Year.
 He was First Team All-League in football as a wide receiver his senior year.

 He originally committed to play college football at the University of Washington, but instead decided to play college baseball at Arizona State University.
-Bishop was drafted by the San Diego Padres in the 24th round of the 2016 Major League Baseball Draft, but did not sign.
+Bishop was drafted by the San Diego Padres in the 24th round of the 2016 Major League Baseball draft, but did not sign.